setbap/polydash/README.md

-- Optimismdash
+- PolyDash
-  `dashboard for Optimism network as Flipside Crypto Project `
+  `dashboard for Polygon network as Flipside Crypto Project `